mappls-api/mappls-ios-sdk/docs/v1.0.0/MapplsUIWidgets.md

 [<img src="https://about.mappls.com/images/mappls-b-logo.svg" height="80"/> </p>](https://www.mapmyindia.com/api)

-# MapplsUIWidgets: UI Components SDK for iOS
+# MapplsUIWidgets - UI Components SDK for iOS

 ## [Introduction](#Introduction)
 The MapplsUIWidgets SDK for iOS allows you can build rich apps by quickly implement reday made UI components.
 Currently this SDK have a widget for Searching a place using [AutoSuggest API](https://about.mappls.com/api/advanced-maps/doc/autosuggest-api).